About private information on Twitter

 - descriptions of appearance

 Please keep in mind that although you may consider certain information to be private, not all postings of such information may be a violation of this policy.
 We consider the nature and public availability of the information posted, local privacy laws, and other case-specific facts.
 For example, if information was previously posted or displayed elsewhere on the Internet prior to being put on Twitter (e.g., someone lists their personal phone number on their public blog), it may not be a violation of this policy.
-However, if the publicly available information is being shared to harass or incite harassment, then we will take enforcement action under our abusive behavior policy.
+However, if the publicly available information is being shared to harass or incite harassment, then we may take enforcement action under our abusive behavior policy.

 We also acknowledge that there are times when people may want some forms of their personal contact information shared publicly.
 Examples include: